What is PlayLab?

 What does a year with PlayLab look like?

 The group will spend a year meeting on a monthly basis, sharing pages, and receiving constructive feedback from their fellow writers and the artistic staff of Pipeline.
 At three points in the year, the group will participate in a Springboard workshop – a one day event tailored to the writer’s specific needs where they will collaborate with members of the Pipeline community (which, depending on the needs of the playwright, may include actors, directors, designers, dramaturgs, etc.) to deepen their exploration of the play.
-In the spring, the group will go on retreat with the Pipeline ensemble to read their first drafts out loud, get away from the city for some dedicated writing time, and probably play Capture the Flag (be sure to stretch first…there have been injuries).
-At the end of the year, each playwright will present their play as part of Pipeline’s Week of Extraordinary Risk.
+At the start of the year, the group will go on retreat with Pipeline to get to know each other and start writing their projects.
+At the season’s close, each playwright will have the opportunity to present their script as part of Pipeline’s end-of-year reading series.

-Though the primary aim of the PlayLab is to support playwrights in turning their biggest, wildest ideas into finished first drafts, our secondary aim is to expand each playwright’s creative network, and in doing so also build Pipeline’s community.
-Through Week of Extraordinary Risk, Springboards, and the retreat, we introduce our PlayLab playwrights to our large and vibrant artistic network, while also inviting each playwright to bring in their own contacts to work with us.
+Though the primary aim of the PlayLab is to support playwrights in turning their biggest, wildest ideas into finished plays, our secondary aim is to expand each playwright’s creative network, and in doing so also build Pipeline’s community.
+Through Pipeline’s end-of-year reading series, Springboards, and retreat, we introduce our PlayLab playwrights to our large and vibrant artistic network, while also inviting each playwright to bring in their own contacts to work with us.
 In this way, PlayLab playwrights can expect to walk away from the program with an exciting new roster of artists to work with for years to come.

 When does everything take place?

-- Monthly Meetings (August 4, August 25, September 8, October 6, November 3, December 8, January 12, February 9, March 8, April 5, May 3, June 7)* – All PlayLab playwrights and the Pipeline artistic team will be in attendance.
+- Monthly Meetings (August 9, September 13, October 4, November 8, December 5, January 10, February 21, March 7, April 11, May 2, June 6)* – All PlayLab playwrights and the Pipeline PlayLab staff will be in attendance.

-- Week of Extraordinary Risk (June 2020): Each playwright will write a full-length play to be presented as part of Pipeline’s Week of Extraordinary Risk in June.
+- End-of-Year Reading Series (June 2021): Each playwright will write a full-length play to be presented as part of Pipeline’s end-of-year reading series in June.

-- PlayLab playwrights are also expected to attend Pipeline events throughout our eleventh season, including the 2020 Gala and any other programming, to speak to their experience to the greater Pipeline community.
+- PlayLab playwrights are also invited to attend Pipeline events throughout our twelfth season, including the 2021 Gala and any other programming, and may be asked to speak about their experience to the greater Pipeline community.

 *Dates subject to change.

 We are now accepting PlayLab submissions!
 To submit, please complete part 1 and part 2 of the application process by the deadline.
 Knowing that many artists are going through significant life adjustments this past week, we have extended this Monday’s deadline for PlayLab submissions to Friday, March 20th at 11:59pm.

-Please email the following to firstname.lastname@example.org with the subject line: [LAST NAME] 2020 PlayLab Submission.
-Please combine all materials into a single PDF document and be sure to name your file in the following format [LASTNAME_Playlab2020].
+Please email the following to email@example.com with the subject line: [LAST NAME] 2021 PlayLab Submission.
+Please combine all materials into a single PDF document and be sure to name your file in the following format [LASTNAME_Playlab2021].

 - Your Resume